RCH 155

-The RCH 155 (Remote Controlled Howitzer 155 mm) is a wheeled self-propelled howitzer developed by Krauss-Maffei Wegmann (now known as KNDS Deutschland), a German defence company.
+The RCH 155 (Remote Controlled Howitzer 155 mm) is a wheeled self-propelled howitzer developed by Krauss-Maffei Wegmann (now KNDS Deutschland).

 The RCH 155 Module takes the firepower and the range of the PzH 2000 by using its gun (155 mm L/52), and combines it with an automated and remotely controlled gun module.

 The intention of Krauss-Maffei Wegmann with this system was to create the ideal combination of artillery automation and protected wheeled mobility.

 Origin

 The RCH-155 module is very similar to the Artillery Gun Module (AGM, Artillerie-Geschütz-Modul), but has a lower profile.
-The AGM was designed to have the firepower of the PzH 2000 in an air-portable package with the A400M aircraft this was possible when installed on an ASCOD 2 platform (known as the DONAR).
+The AGM was designed to have the firepower of the PzH 2000 in an air-portable package with the A400M aircraft this was possible when installed on an ASCOD 2 platform, known as the DONAR.

 In 2014 with interest in installing the AGM on the Boxer, questions arose regarding its capacity to meet this requirement.
-KMW produced a modified variant of the AGM in 2021, the RCH 155.
+In 2021, KMW produced a modified variant of the AGM, the RCH 155.
 The RCH 155 has a turret with a significantly lower profile.

+German selection

+The German launched a programme for a future wheeled artillery system known as the "Zukünftiges System Indirektes Feuer mittlere Reichweite" (ZukSysIndF mRw, "Future System Indirect Fire Medium Range").

+In October 2023, the RCH-155 was mentioned as the winner of the competition, as the option from Rheinmetall (Artillery Truck Interface) was still in development and not yet mature.
+The target back then was hopefully for 168 systems, realistically the budget was for 120 systems.

+In December 2025, the Bundestag voted the budget for a framework agreement for 500 systems, more precisely: